 I have had the pleasure to work on updating the content, best practices, and architecture designs in a few of the Microsoft Cloud Workshops over the last couple years.
 I have even authored new workshops over this time as well!

-Here are the Microsoft Cloud Workshops (MCWs) I built out new and had since been involved in updating:
+Here are some of the Microsoft Cloud Workshops (MCWs) I’ve either built out new or have been involved in updating:

-I have even been involved in going out to Seattle for the regular events that are held every few months to train Microsoft’s Cloud Solution Architects using these workshops.
+I have even been involved in proctoring the Cloud Workshop events in Seattle that are held every few months to train Microsoft’s Cloud Solution Architects using these exact workshops.
 These events are an internal Microsoft event that they use to train a couple hundred or more of these CSAs at a time.
 Any large training event is always packed with tons of energy and is like a mini-conference.
 It’s been pretty cool to have been a part of these.

 Also, if you have any suggestions or comments about these workshops, please post them as Issues within the GitHub repositories for the Microsoft Cloud Workshops themselves.
 I’m sure the MCW team would be appreciative of the feedback.